pustovitDmytro/semantic-release-heroku/README.md

 ### Authentication

-In order to publish stuff to heroku, you should obtain heroku api token.
-The easiest way to achive this is to open [profile page][h-profile] and reveal api key.
+In order to publish stuff to Heroku, you should obtain the Heroku API token.
+The easiest way to achieve this is to open [profile page][h-profile] and reveal the API key.

-If you already have an api key, add it as environment variable:
+If you already have an API key, add it as an environment variable:
 ```sh
   HEROKU_API_KEY='<uuid>'
 ```

 ## Contribute

-Make the changes to the code and tests and then commit to your branch.
+Make the changes to the code and tests.
+Then commit to your branch.
 Be sure to follow the commit message conventions.

 Commit message summaries must follow this basic format:
 ```